Behind the smoke and mirrors: demystifying misdirection

 How do you use misdirection?

-Before you use physical and psychological misdirection, you learn it from a tutorial like this and from books on the science of magic.
-Lamont and Wiseman’s book describes the psychologically-based taxonomy of misdirection as used by the stars of magic such as Tommy Wonder.
-And you can go to the magic literature The Books of Wonder which Tommy Wonder published in 1996.
+Before you use physical and psychological misdirection, you learn it from a tutorial like this and books on the science of magic.
+Lamont and Wiseman’s book describes the psychologically based taxonomy of misdirection as used by the stars of magic, such as Tommy Wonder.
+You can also go to the magic literature The Books of Wonder, which Tommy Wonder published in 1996.

 How do magicians use misdirection techniques to control and manipulate attention and memory?

-Before a conjuror uses misdirection, whether active or passive misdirection, to control and manipulate the audience’s attention and memory, the magician practices it in isolation.
-You can practice many misdirection techniques in front of a mirror as outlined below, before trying perceptual misdirection magic on a spectator’s mind.
+Before a conjuror uses misdirection, whether active or passive, to control and manipulate the audience’s attention and memory, the magician practices it in isolation.
+As outlined below, you can practice many misdirection techniques in front of a mirror before trying perceptual misdirection magic on a spectator’s mind.

 How is misdirection used in real life?